 Combining targeted campaigns with segmented emails is expected to be the norm instead of just a trend in the future.
 Not only is it more logical to do so, but it will also be easier to do with the rising popularity of automated workflows.

 There are a few new trends to look out for when it comes to email marketing in 2019.
 Automation remains a continuously rising trend in terms of popularity and results.
-This rise of automation has also caused some email marketing practices to either be more effective or more convenient to perform.
+This rise in automation has also caused email marketing practices to either be more effective or more convenient to perform.